 BIG DISCLAIMER – you are a grown up, if you agree with this writer and want to unfriend all of your clients, do that.
 If you read my opinion below, you lose the ability to sue me for saying what I believe, should you do something stupid and lose your license.

-So what does that mean to Realtor Marketing on Facebook.
+So what does that mean to real estate marketing on Facebook.
 Nothing.
 If you are a normal agent, you have clients on your Facebook and you talk to them about your dog, the weather, showings you have done, listings that are neat, etc. THEY know that per the terms of service they should not post sensitive financial information on the Facebook and I am sure YOU know that you would not be putting their closing updates on their wall for the world to see.
 Additionally, THEY have posted whatever contact information that is relevant to them on THEIR page and you do not have any control over that.

 Like everything else in life, this requires a little common sense.
 I would not post updates to their file on Facebook, I would send them an email or use a transaction software.
 If we are negotiating a contract I would not post it on Facebook, I would give them a call or send them a PDF.